ComedicChimera/chai-lang.dev/static/markdown/guide/chapter3.md

 of just how long constancy lasts.
 For experienced programmers, this should be a wake up call to you to be careful with constants.

+## Multi Declaration

+Multi-declaration is just a way of declaring multiple variables at once.
+It looks like so.

+    let (a = 0, b = 'a', c = 0.3);

+Notice that each variable is separated by commas and that the variables have different data types.
+You can also just use a type extension instead of an initializer if you want to.

+    let (a: int, b = 'a', c: double);

+You can also define an overarching type extension to fill in any unspecified variables.

+    const (a: int, b = 'a', c, d): double;

+The variables `c` and `d` are now both doubles.